-But choosing an open-source product means organisations must consider licensing and support to ensure business continuity.
+But choosing an open-source product means organizations must consider licensing and support to ensure business continuity.

-Most organisations are adopting the microservices architecture.
+Most organizations are adopting the micro-services architecture.
 The adoption is driven because of its benefits and flexibility for the development teams.
 The teams can scale their applications efficiently, and it has a wide range of integrations.
-While deploying on top of Kubernetes offers substantial benefits like self healing and autoscaling infrastructure.
+While deploying on top of Kubernetes offers substantial benefits like self healing and auto-scaling infrastructure.

 While working on Kubernetes, you can ship your products fast and achieve faster GTM.

 Organizations want their IT infrastructure not to become outdated every year.
 With the current rise in modern technology, everyone is looking towards Kubernetes because building on top of Kubernetes is safe and enables teams to scale infrastructure hassle-free.